courses_banner.jpg (56157 bytes)

 ATPL Distance Education Program

 General Structure: Courses are delivered by self-study hard copy notes, or via the Internet depending on your preference.
 The training modules and assessment modules are supplied to you, as well as the model answers, and where applicable the model working.
-This means you do not have to send away assignments for critique/marking – you can assess your own progress.
+This means you do not have to send away assignments for critique/marking ' you can assess your own progress.
 Plenty of practice review cyba-exams are provided to get you CASA exam ready.

-To register for a course or ask a question, click HERE
+To enrol for a course, click HERE

 Exam Venue: There are various official locations around Australia.

-The CASA Exams: There are 7 separate exams.
+The CASA ATPL Examinations: There are 7 separate ATPL exams.
 The subjects are Flight Planning, Aerodynamics and Aircraft Systems, Navigation, Meteorology, Performance and Loading, Air Law, and Human Factors.
 Pass mark is 70%, except in Air Law, which is 80%.
+The exams are sat individually, are available on a weekly basis, and examination registration closes 1 week before the scheduled examination dates.

-Course materials to be supplied by candidates: Your usual navigation equipment, including a WAC ruler, prayer wheel (eg: Jeppesen CR3), sufficient lined note paper, and a battery powered calculator with square route and memory functions.
-Also a copy of the B727 flight planning manual.
-Complete ERC High and Low charts for Australia and the AIP complete, CAR’s and CAO’s.
+Course materials to be supplied by candidates: Your usual navigation equipment, including a WAC ruler,Circular Navigation Wheel (eg: Jeppesen CR3, CR5), sufficient lined note paper, and a battery powered calculator with square route and memory functions.
+Also a copy of the B727 flight planning manual for both Flight Planning and Performance & Loading course subjects.
+Complete ERC High and Low charts for Australia and the AIP complete, CAR's and CAO's.
 These can be purchased via the web at any of our distributors.

 You can enrol in any number of subject areas.